-) Key Audit Matter How our audit addressed this matter / Carrying value of mining asset Refer to Note 7 in the financial statements ) The consolidated entity holds a mining asset at a carrying value of \$412,500.
-Our audit procedures in relation to the carrying value of the mining asset included: / ;) The carrying value of the mining asset is assessed at the reporting date by the directors to determine whether the carrying amount of the asset exceeds its recoverable amount.
-Critically assessing and evaluating management's assessment that no indicators of impairment existed, including reviewing the reasonableness of certain assumptions used, which were based on a prior year's independence valuation obtained; 1 We considered the carrying value of the mining asset as a key audit matter because the high degree of judgement involved in management's assessment of Reviewing the inputs provided by management for this calculation; and ) it. • Reviewing the appropriateness and adequacy of disclosures made in the financial statements in note 7 Non-Current Assets - Mining.
+Key Audit Matter How our audit addressed this matter Carrying value of mining equipment Refer to Note 7 in the financial statements ) The consolidated entity holds a mining equipment at a carrying value of \$369,750.
+Our audit procedures in relation to the carrying value of the mining equipment included: The carrying value of the mining asset is assessed at the reporting date by the directors to determine whether the carrying amount of the asset exceeds its recoverable amount.
+We noted that there was an impairment of \$42,750 which was recognised on the mining assets in the 30 June 2019 financial year.
+We considered the carrying value of the mining equipment as a key audit matter because the high degree of judgement involved in management's assessment of it.
+Critically assessing and evaluating management's assessment of impairment, including reviewing the reasonableness of certain assumptions used, which were based on the current year's independent valuation; Reviewing the inputs provided by management for this calculation; and Reviewing the appropriateness and adequacy of disclosures made in the financial statements in note 7 Non-Current